EdwardAngert/coderdocs/src/content/docs/main/tutorials/support-bundle.md

+---
+title: Generate and upload a Support Bundle to Coder Support
+description: 'When you engage with Coder support to diagnose an issue with your deployment,'
+version: main
+audience: admin
+---
 # Generate and upload a Support Bundle to Coder Support

 When you engage with Coder support to diagnose an issue with your deployment,